 Bos Simeon was a teenager in Bougainville, New Guinea, where Rand was posted.
 Even though she survived the war, her parents did not.
 Rand killed her father for collaborating with the Japanese, and was indirectly involved in her mother’s death.
 So Bos had plenty of reason to block out the war.
 And she was fairly successful until Peter and Charlotte Millar arrived in New Guinea in the early 1970s from Australia.
 Charlotte was a linguist and learned the local language.
 But Peter, who was posted to Bougainville as a civil servant, became obsessed with Rand.
 This obsession started to invade his marriage and his interactions with the villagers.
 He pestered Bos so much that she started to relive the horrors from the war, even after Peter and Charlotte moved on to the Gilbert Islands.

-The last part of the book took place in Tokyo, where Charlotte continued to feel the wrath of Rand’s ghost, even after her marriage fell apart.
+The last part of the book took place in Kyoto, where Charlotte continued to feel the wrath of Rand’s ghost, even after her marriage fell apart.
 She inadvertently walked into the studio of Hiroyuki Ayanokoji, a Japanese academic who kept terrible secrets about the war in New Guinea and in northeast China.

 Throughout the story, English tackles tough questions about war.
 Is it worse for Japan to ignore its war record or for many of the Allied countries to write fake histories, all while annihilating the people who originally occupied the land?
 Ayanokoji spoke at length with Charlotte about these blurred boundaries.
 He wondered how the Japanese could be blamed for conducting ghastly experiments on unsuspecting Chinese residents, while the Americans have never been criticized for the way they handled the discovery of these experiments.